Money for Nothing

-"Money for Nothing" is a song by British rock band Dire Straits, the second track on their fifth studio album, Brothers in Arms (1985).
+"Money for Nothing" is a song by the British rock band Dire Straits, the second track on their fifth studio album Brothers in Arms (1985).
 It was released as the album's second single on 28 June 1985 through Vertigo Records.
 The song's lyrics are written from the point of view of two working-class men watching music videos and commenting on what they see.
-The song features a guest appearance by Sting singing background vocals, providing both the signature falsetto introduction and backing chorus of "I want my MTV."
-The groundbreaking video was the first to be aired on MTV Europe when the network launched on 1 August 1987.
+The song features a guest appearance by Sting, who sings the signature falsetto introduction, background vocals and a backing chorus of "I want my MTV" set to the same notes as the chorus of the Police's hit "Don't Stand So Close To Me".
+The groundbreaking Steve Barron-directed music video, one of the first uses of computer-animated human characters, was the first to be aired on MTV Europe when the network launched on 1 August 1987.

-It was Dire Straits' most commercially successful single, peaking at number 1 for three weeks on both the US Billboard Hot 100 and Top Rock Tracks chart and number 4 in the band's native UK.
+It was Dire Straits' most commercially successful single, peaking at number one for three weeks on both the US Billboard Hot 100 and Top Rock Tracks chart and number four in the band's native UK.
 In July 1985, the month following its release, Dire Straits and Sting performed the song at Live Aid.
 At the 28th Annual Grammy Awards in 1986, "Money for Nothing" won Best Rock Performance by a Duo or Group with Vocal and was nominated for Record of the Year and Song of the Year as well.
 At the 1986 MTV Video Music Awards, the music video received 11 nominations, winning Video of the Year and Best Group Video.
+It is considered one of the band's signature songs and the opening guitar riff is one of the most famous ever.

+The sound of Sting’s "MTV" in the introduction just prior to the drum cadenza serves as the audio for MTV Entertainment Studios production credit title card.

 Composition

 Music

 "Money for Nothing" is a pop rock song.
-Knopfler modeled his guitar sound on ZZ Top guitarist Billy Gibbons' trademark guitar tone, as ZZ Top's music videos were already a staple of early MTV.
-Gibbons told Timothy White of Musician in late 1985 that Knopfler had solicited Gibbons' help in replicating the tone, adding, "He didn't do a half-bad job, either, considering that I never told him a goddamned thing!"
+As per keyboardist Alan Clark, the song started as a more Stones-like track, before Knopfler came up with the song's riff while improvising to a click track in the studio.
+Knopfler modeled his guitar sound on ZZ Top guitarist Billy Gibbons's trademark guitar tone, as ZZ Top's music videos were already a staple of early MTV.
+Gibbons told Timothy White of Musician in late 1985 that Knopfler had solicited Gibbons's help in replicating the tone, adding, "He didn't do a half-bad job, either, considering that I never told him a goddamned thing!"

-Following the initial sessions in Montserrat, at which that particular guitar part was recorded, Neil Dorfsman attempted to recreate the sound during subsequent sessions at the Power Station in New York but was unsuccessful.
+Following the initial sessions in Montserrat where they recorded the main guitar part, Neil Dorfsman tried to recreate the sound in subsequent sessions at the Power Station in New York but was unsuccessful.

-The recording contains a highly recognisable hook, in the form of the guitar riff that begins the song proper.
-The guitar riff continues throughout the song, played in permutation during the verses, and played in full after each chorus.
-The song's extended overture was shortened for radio and music video.